 - Conservatism concept

 - Materiality concept

 - Objectivity concept

-NCERT Solutions for Class 11 Accountancy Chapter 2 provides a wide degree of illustrative examples which assists the students to comprehend and learn quickly.
-The above mentioned are the illustrations for Class 11 CBSE syllabus.
-For more solutions and study materials of NCERT solutions for Class 11 Accountancy, visit BYJU’S or download the app for more information.
+NCERT Solutions for Class 11 Accountancy Chapter 2 provide a wide degree of illustrative examples which assist the students in comprehending and learning quickly.
+The above-mentioned are the topics in the Class 11 CBSE syllabus.
+For more solutions and study materials of NCERT Solutions for Class 11 Accountancy, visit BYJU’S or download the app.